-If your single sign-on (SSO) service goes down, you can still access your account.
+You can still access your account if your single sign-on (SSO) service goes down.
 The method depends on whether or not you disabled Zendesk passwords when setting up SSO in Zendesk.

 Accessing the account if passwords are disabled

 You can disable Zendesk passwords when you enable SSO for your account.

 If Zendesk passwords are disabled and your SSO service is interrupted, you can still access the account by using the SSO bypass feature to request a one-time access link.
 SSO bypass is available only to the account owner or to the account owner and admins.

 Selecting which users can bypass SSO if passwords are disabled